cardano-foundation/CIPs/CIP-0095/README.md

 ## Motivation: why is this CIP necessary?

 CIP-1694 introduces many new concepts, entities and actors to Cardano;
 describing their implementation at the ledger level.
-Yet, for most ecosystem participants low level details are abstracted away by tooling.
-Creating a need for such tooling, to allow the utilization of new ledger features.
+This creates the need for new tooling with respect to governance.
+For the average ecosystem participant, the details should be abstracted away, enabling them to leverage the new ledger features more effectively.
 This specification allows for creation of web-based tools for the utilization of CIP-1694's governance features.

 Whilst CIP-30 facilitated the launch of dApp development on Cardano, it's functionality is limited in scope.
 It was written well before the emergence of